Thomas Jefferson High School serves 1,227 students in grades 9-12.

 - Reading Proficiency: 53% (Btm 50%)

 - Source: National Center for Education Statistics (NCES), IA Dept. of Education

 Thomas Jefferson High School ranks among the top 20% of public schools in Iowa for:

 Percent Eligible For Free Lunch

-The teacher population of 76 teachers has stayed relatively flat over five school years.
+The teacher population of 66 teachers has declined by 13% over five school years.

 Total Classroom Teachers

 Thomas Jefferson High School is ranked within the bottom 50% of all 1,221 schools in Iowa (based off of combined math and reading proficiency testing data) for the 2020-21 school year.